kdeldycke/awesome-engineering-team-management/readme.md

 List of questions that can be used when vetting potential candidates, and topics to draw inspiration from to be used as conversation starters.

-- [Hire people who aren't proven](https://leonardofed.io/blog/startups-hiring.html) - If anyone else in the world can objectively assess a candidate to be a great player, then you and your startup won't be able to hire the player.
-Someone will steal the candidate from you.
-That's why you have to go after people that aren't proven.
-In short, you need to be extremely good at forecasting talent.
-- [Why I Never Hire Brilliant Men](https://en.wikisource.org/wiki/Why_I_Never_Hire_Brilliant_Men) - 5 simple rules for hiring men, from 1924.
-Things haven't changed a lot in a century.
-- [Organizational Skills Beat Algorithmic Wizardry](https://prog21.dadgum.com/177.html) - “When it comes to writing code, the number one most important skill is how to keep a tangle of features from collapsing under the weight of its own complexity.”
 - [Back-End Developer Interview Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions) - A great source of inspiration.
 - [Reverse interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
 Be prepared to answer them as a manager.
 - [Culture Queries](https://www.keyvalues.com/culture-queries) - A sample of question to ask in job interviews to try to understand the values of a company.